opnfv/opnfvdocs/docs/userguide/onos.rst

 ONOS runs within a JVM instance and is integrated with OpenStack via a Neutron ML2 plugin.
-The ONOS instance can be configured through the OpenStack Neutron interface, or through native ONOS tools, from the OPNFV jumphost.
+The ONOS instance can be configured through the OpenStack Neutron interface, or through native ONOS tools from the OPNFV jumphost.
 The Brahmaputra release of OPNFV integrates the latest
 `ONOS 1.4 (EMU) <https://wiki.onosproject.org/display/ONOS/Download+packages+and+tutorial+VMs>`_
 release version.